-Academic and Financial Registration must be completed by the 31 October 2023.
-Late registration after 31 October will incur a £200 charge.
+Academic and Financial Registration must be completed by the deadline.
+Late registration will incur a £200 charge.

 Course Unit Selection can be completed up to the end of the second week of teaching.
 It is important that your Academic Advisor and Programme Director meet with you to advise you before you select your course units.